How to Fix Sunlight on Safety Sensors

 Luckily there are a couple of steps you can take that may be a more permanent and reliable solutions.
 Try these steps:

 - Make sure that your safety sensors are lined up perfectly.
-As I explain in my extensive guide about safety sensors, under normal conditions the infrared beam has a wide angle to it and will work just fine even if misaligned by a few degrees.
-But the bright sun has the effect of reducing the strength of the signal, which means that the slightest misalignment will result in failure to close.
+As I explain in the overview about safety sensors, under normal conditions the infrared beam has a wide angle to it and will work just fine even if misaligned by a few degrees.
+But bright sun has the effect of reducing the strength of the signal, which means that the slightest misalignment will result in failure to close.
 Check out my explainer on how to line up garage door safety sensors and use the flex test to confirm that they are really dialed in.

 - Clean the sensors.
 Any dust that is on the lens will further reduce the strength of the signal between sending and receiving sensors.